Laura Whitmore: Early life

 Whitmore was born in Dublin on 4 May 1985.
 She has two half-brothers.
 She grew up in Bray, County Wicklow, where she attended Loreto Secondary School, before studying journalism at Dublin City University.

 Career

 Television

-In April 2008, MTV Networks Europe launched a campaign Pick Me MTV where Whitmore competed against other contestants to become the face of MTV News in MTV Europe.
-Between 2008 and 2015, she hosted news bulletins for MTV in Ireland, the UK and pan-European MTV channels.
+In April 2008, MTV Networks Europe launched a campaign Pick Me MTV where Whitmore competed to become the face of MTV News in MTV Europe.
+She won the competition, and between 2008 and 2015 hosted news bulletins for MTV across Europe.
 She was regularly seen on MTV News hosting special events in Ireland and elsewhere in Europe.